animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Perhaps this is what I was supposed to learn from the betrayal in my mind’s newly activated much-deeper-more-acute-intense intuitions.
 However, I suspect maybe something else as the mechanism, something in the collective consciousness, something that brought "Grace," as my work actualized into a paper and my body came to look ever more like Gollum’s — from extreme intelligence to extreme stupidity.

 > [!NOTE]
 > The "circumcision" and brook-jumping "baptism" could be interpreted as spiritual birth/rebirth, the throat sensations and tongue swallowing perhaps as Kundalini "rising," characterized in Hinduism as "spiritual awakening."
 Others describe similar phenomena independently, in particular in Hindu tradition, where [psychosis-type symptoms are indeed a well known epiphenomenon of Kundalini awakening.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9460011/) The resurrection vision symbolically came true and that period concluded around the time when that wheelchair-bound individual had a psychosis revolving around a delusional fear about his own mother dying, and died, in his 50s, that subsequent year, perhaps also with no prior history of mania or psychosis.
+The "yogic grace guidances" I'd interpreted since the House on May St. as Tao.

 #### Discharge from RGH